Colezwhy/colezwhy.github.io/_pages/about.md

 **News**
 ======
+- 2024/3/30: I will join VLLab@UCMerced as a summer intern student, supervised by Prof. Ming-Husan Yang.
+Looking forward to achieve something impressive!

 - 2024/2/22: Our work [WeakSAM](https://arxiv.org/abs/2402.14812) is now available on Arxiv, please check the full paper and refer to our open-sourced codes for more details.

 **Education**